Mulberry Fields

-Mulberry Fields is a historic home located at Beauvue, St. Mary's County, Maryland, United States.
+Mulberry Fields is a historic 13458 sqft home located at Beauvue, St. Mary's County, Maryland, United States.
 It was built about 1763, and is a large 2 1/2-story, 5-bay by 2-bay, hip-roofed brick house.
 On the front is a two-story Doric portico, built about 1820.
 The house is the only remaining Georgian "mansion-type" home in the area and has a panoramic view of the Potomac River, with a mile-long allee stretching downhill to the riverbank.

 Mulberry Fields was listed on the National Register of Historic Places in 1973.

+It remains a private residence and is listed for sale for 20 million.